Arnold Thackray facts for kids

 Personal life

 Thackray became a citizen of the United States in 1981.
-His first marriage to his English high school sweetheart lasted 25 years: Barbara (née Hughes) Thackray, is a physicist, who became a teacher at the Shipley School in Bryn Mawr, Pennsylvania.
-Their three children include Helen Thackray MD, a leading executive in biotechnology, Gillian, a prominent intellectual property lawyer and Timothy, who is autistic and differently abled.
-Thackray's wife since 1994 is Diana (née Schueler) Thackray, a sweet and wise Indiana farm-girl.
+He first married Barbara (née Hughes) Thackray, a physicist who became a teacher at the Shipley School in Bryn Mawr, Pennsylvania.
+Their three children were Helen Thackray, a biotechnology executive, Gillian, an intellectual property lawyer, and Timothy, who is autistic and differently abled.
+Thackray's wife since 1994 is Diana (née Schueler) Thackray.
 Walking, gardening, reading, and raising roses have been his hobbies.

 Selected publications